bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 | commonjs2      | webpack 1 / ...       | `dist/bootstrap-vue.common.js` _or_ `dist/bootstrap-vue.common.min.js` |
 | UMD            | Browser               | `dist/bootstrap-vue.js` _or_ `dist/bootstrap-vue.min.js`               |

-BootstrapVue relies on `Popper.js` (for Tooltip, Popover, and Dropdown positioning),` Portal-Vue`, and `vue-functional-data-merge` (for functional components).
+BootstrapVue relies on `Popper.js` (for Tooltip, Popover, and Dropdown positioning),` PortalVue`, and `vue-functional-data-merge` (for functional components).
 These three dependencies are included in the `commonjs2` and `UMD` bundles.